gdanezis/PET-Exercises/Lab05Credential/README.md

 - Your task is to modify the protocols of task 3 (above) to not only prove possession of a credential when showing it, but also proving that a credential's secret attribute v maps to the pseudonym claimed.

 - Feel free to re-use code from Task 3 -- the modification to also support pseudonyms is small.
 Note that the paper presents proving arbitrary predicates on attributes when Showing as a predicate phi(m_1, ..., m_n).
 Showing that the attribute v leads to a pseudonym H(.)^v is a simple case of such a predicate.

+## Task Q1 -- e-cash question

+- Answer the question in the space provided.